geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 I don't want to overfit into the AMX implementation.

 ##### **Geohot** [[00:36:26](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2186)]
-Yeah, so it's anything where you have a...
+Yeah, so it's anything where you have a..
 It basically almost should be the same thing as Define Local.

 ##### **Ignaciosica** [[00:36:35](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2195)]
 Okay.